fethicandan/MCStF/README.md

 Maximum Crrentrop Kalman Filter is wrriten in Python and Matlab.

-If you want to use your academic project, please cite it to us.
+If you want to use your academic project, please cite to us.

 @inproceedings{candan2023interacting,